Click here for the latest news in Food & Wine

 The food is fresh and seasonal.
 Sometimes simple.
 Sometimes riding a creative wave of flavors – but always delectable.
 Restaurants are nestled in historic hotels, renovated warehouses or restored garages, but there’s always more than meets the eye.
 Peruse through a cozy café’s menu and you might find Thai duck tacos or organic lamb burgers.
 Cuisine runs the international gamut from Japanese, Mexican, and Thai to Swiss and Italian.
 There are gourmet burgers galore and even a nod to New Orleans nosh.

 Not impressive enough for you?
 The national media begs to differ.
-Grass Valley’s Dorado Chocolates made the pages of O, The Oprah Magazine, with its decadent hot cocoa kit.
-The omelettes of Truckee’s unassuming Squeeze Inn faced off in a “Throwdown with Bobby Flay.”
+The omelettes of Truckee’s unassuming Squeeze In faced off in a “Throwdown with Bobby Flay.”
 Stroll down the street to Moody’s Bistro, Bar & Beats and you may find yourself seated at Sir Paul McCartney’s favorite booth.

 But whatever you hunger for, whether it’s a down-home steak or a purely organic creation, Nevada County restaurants will please your palate.